postcss/autoprefixer/README.md

 a good solution, because prefixes decrease code readability and you will need to change value in all prefixed properties.

-I recommend you to learn build tools like [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/).
+I recommend you to learn build tools like [Grunt] or [Gulp].
 They works much better and will open you entire new world of useful plugins and automatization.

 But, if you can’t move to build tool, you can use text editor plugins: